Notification area animations

 To be really crazy, perhaps the option to split the currently one warning indication log, into multiple smaller ones; each type of warning get's it's own log (i.e multiple logs on screen)?

 I personally also think the log could contain a little more information to go with each alert.
 The map number for map alert's, the pwad/source for resource alert's etc.

-#4 Updated by skyjake over 7 years ago
+#4 Updated by skyjake almost 8 years ago

 option to split the currently one warning indication log, into multiple smaller ones